Ayan-M-Dev/payroo-mini-payrun/README.md

 ✅ RESTful API with all required endpoints
 ✅ Zod validation for all endpoints
-✅ SQLite database with Prisma ORM
+✅ PostgreSQL database with Prisma ORM (Docker for local dev)
 ✅ Progressive tax calculation
 ✅ Overtime calculation (38-hour threshold)
 ✅ Superannuation calculation